 You can enter your objection to the question on record.
 But you must still answer the question.
 (At a hearing, when raising an objection, the ground for raising it must be stated.
 The opposing counsel responds to the objection.
 Then the judge rules on the objection either to sustain or overrule it.
 At a deposition, an objection can only be entered on record without stating the ground for it.)

-If you have a representative, feel free to consult with him or her in private before answering.
+If you have a representative, feel free to consult with him or her in private before the question is posed or after answering.